jeromeetienne/threex/src/marbletable/README.md

   * put the listener in the ball ?
   * 'les dents de la mer' something like that

+* ball intensity concept
+  * it is a pure visual, updated by a level
+  * so .update() function, .intensity(value)
+  * how to make the first instance ? the visual of the intensity
+  * marble arena put 'rings of stars'
+  * it may be a number in a canvas... simple and the code is already there
+* put it in its own repo. usefull to publish the site

+* DONE if a ball is hit, it is loaded a bit more
+  * visualize the load by stars particles
+  * the score when destroyed of the load
 * DONE ball are attracked by you a bit
 * DONE put a game lost sequence
 * DONE botgoal texture, black and white chessboard